ghafeq/Portfolio/README.md

 Getting Started

-Open shafiqeffendy.xyz in your browser to view the portfolio.
+Open (https://www.shafiqeffendy.xyz/) in your browser to view the portfolio.

 License